DerZade/typescript-event-target/README.md

 ```

 ### Dispatching Events
 `TypedEventTarget` directly extends `EventTarget`, so [`dispatchEvent`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) **works as expected**, but is marked as deprecated.
 The reason for this is that `dispatchEvent` cannot be strictly typed easily.
-Instead `TypedEventTarget` introduces a `dispatchTypedEvent` method, which is strictly typed by taking an additional `_type` parameter (just used for type checking).
+Instead, `TypedEventTarget` introduces a `dispatchTypedEvent` method, which is strictly typed by taking an additional `_type` parameter (just used for type checking).

 ```ts
 interface MyEventMap {